 So while your error triggered at "isBuildableRectangle", but it is not an error at that point, it's an arbitrary "enough, now stop it!" point.

 The real culprit here is either in the function that is called from the native function (which would be too long and complicated), or it is in the list items that it received (assuming the native function does a loop of some kind), which is too long.

-Being a OpenTTD developer does not mean I know what I am doing.
+Being a retired OpenTTD developer does not mean I know what I am doing.